 This is a modern day celebration of tulips at the Indira Gandhi Memorial Tulip Garden in Srinagar.
 During the first 15 days of April every year, the spot is prepared for Asia’s largest tulip show attended by tulip connoisseurs, tourists, and also the local people.
 There are about 50 varieties and dozens of colours of tulips prepared specially for the festival.

-The onset of spring in the valley is marked by the blooming of loads of beautiful flowers, and the Tulip Festival in Jammu and Kashmir is a great place to witness the most gorgeous sights of the season in the city.
+The onset of spring in the valley is marked by the blooming of loads of beautiful flowers, and the Tulip Festival of Jammu and Kashmir is a great place to witness the most gorgeous sights of the season in the city.

 Tulip Festival 2022 Date: 1 – 30 April

 The Ladakhi king Jamyang Namgyal was once told that he should postpone his war against Skardu until the end of winter, which was the traditional start of the new year throughout Tibet.
 However, the king decided to celebrate the new year two months early instead, and Ladakh has since marked the new year festival of Losar early.

-Losar is traditionally celebrated for 15 days and is one of the famous festivals in Jammu and Kashmir.
+Losar is traditionally celebrated for 15 days and is one of the famous festivals celebrated in Jammu and Kashmir.
 A decoratory sheep’s head is made from colored butter, and incense made from rhododendron and juniper is commonly used in Ladakhi homes.

 6. Sindhu Darshan Festival